riscv/sail-riscv/doc/ExtendingGuide.md

-Adding registers (such as for floating-point) would involve naming them and defining their read and write accessors, as is done for the integer registers in `riscv_types.sail`.
-For modularity, these new definitions can be added in a separate file.
-If these registers have properties of control-and-status registers (CSRs), or depend on privilege level (such as hypervisor-mode registers), additional access control checks would need to be provided as is done for the standard CSRs in `riscv_sys_regs.sail` and `riscv_sys_control.sail`.
+Adding registers (such as for floating-point) would involve naming them and defining their read and write accessors, as is done for the integer registers in `riscv_types.sail`, `riscv_reg_type.sail` and `riscv_regs.sail`.
+For modularity, these new definitions should be added in separate files.
+If any of these registers are control-and-status registers (CSRs), or depend on privilege level (such as hypervisor-mode registers), additional access control checks would need to be provided as is done for the standard CSRs in `riscv_sys_regs.sail` and `riscv_sys_control.sail`.
+Access to newly added CSRs can be hooked in `riscv_csr_ext.sail`.
 In addition, the bits `mstatus.XS` and `mstatus.SD` may need to be updated or extended to handle any extended register state.

 Adding a new privilege level or functionality restricted by privilege level will normally be accompanied by defining new exception causes